Welcome Class of 2023!

 Living on campus has a positive impact on a student’s retention rate.
-Students are more likely to return for their sophomore year if they live on campus, and have an even better retention rate if they participate in a Living Learning Program.
+Students are more likely to return for their second year at UK if they live on campus and have an even better retention rate if they participate in a Living Learning Program.
 We know that Wildcats are happier, more successful and more involved when they live in a residence hall.
-First fall GPAs for students living on campus average 3.07, a 0.36 difference when compared to students living off campus (average first fall GPA of 2.71).
-We've invested nearly $450 million in new residence halls, nearly $75 million in our dining facilities and $6 million on campus security - all to create a community where our students thrive and feel at home.
-Living on campus is a smart decision for not just your first year, but throughout your college career.
+First fall GPAs for students living on campus average 3.07, 0.36 higher than students living off campus.
+Living on campus is a smart decision throughout your college career.

 Participating in the Living Learning Program determines the residence hall that you will live in, and your roommate will also be a participant in the same LLP as you.
-Find the right LLP for you at www.uky.edu/housing/living-learning-program.
+Many LLPs also accept transfer students.
+Find the right LLP for you at www.uky.edu/housing/living-learning-program

 We have been waiting for you.
 Over the past four years, we’ve created the finest living arrangements of any college campus in the country.
 Just for you.
 You will feel secure when you select your room, down to the building and room number.
 From the day you move-in, until the day you graduate, you will be constantly making memories that will last a lifetime.
 At the University of Kentucky, living on campus means community, comfort and home.
 Learn more at https://www.uky.edu/housing/room-types

 When you plan to live on campus, apply for housing as soon as possible after admission to UK.
 Applying for admission and applying for housing are two separate processes.
-New students are highly encouraged to apply for housing, as students who choose to live on campus and participate in an LLP are proven to be more successful academically.
-Participating in an LLP offers you the opportunity to live with those who share similar majors or interests and to find a close-knit community.
-These communities offer specialized programming, interactions with UK faculty and staff and a supportive environment that focuses on student success.
-Remember, it is important to apply for Housing/LLP right after admission to UK.
+Students are highly encouraged to apply for housing, as students who choose to live on campus are proven to be more successful academically.
 Students are encouraged to apply even if you haven’t made a final decision yet.